samiralam/rules-compendium/docs/phb/3-character-classes/warlock.md

 ## Warlock Spell List

 This section presents the Warlock spell list.
-The spells are organized by spell level and then alphabetized, and each spell’s school of magic is listed.
-In the Special column, *C* means the spell requires Concentration, *R* means it’s a Ritual, and *M* means it requires a specific Material component.
+The spells are organized by spell level and then alphabetized, and each spell's school of magic is listed.
+In the Special column, *C* means the spell requires Concentration, *R* means it's a Ritual, and *M* means it requires a specific Material component.

 ### Cantrips (Level 0 Warlock Spells)